HugoTse/batcherBanyanNetworks/README.md

 # batcherBanyanNetworks
-This repository contains python code that simulates batcher-banyan networks that take 8 and 16 inputs.
+This repository contains python code that simulates Batcher-Banyan networks that take 8 and 16 inputs.